Open-Do-It-Yourself-Foundation/web-conferencing-system-docs/README.md

 ```

-### Next update the repository
+#### Next update the repository

 ```bash
 $ sudo apt-get update
 ```

-### Install BigBlueButton script by following command.
+#### Install BigBlueButton script by following command (If we use script than we don't need to configure SSL certificate, It will automatically create certification).

 ```bash
 $ wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v bionic-230-dev -s 'Your FQDN Name' -e 'Your Email Address'  -a -w
 ```

-### After the Installation finishes, You can restart the BigBlueButton
+#### After the Installation finishes, You can restart the BigBlueButton

 ```bash
 $ sudo bbb-conf --restart
 ```

-### After the restart finishes , check the setup by following command.
+#### After the restart finishes , check the setup by following command.

 ```bash
 $ sudo bbb-conf --check
 ```

-### Now check the greenlight and docker is installed in your home directory otherwise follow the following process.
+#### Now check the greenlight and docker is installed in your home directory otherwise follow the following process.

 ```bash
 $ docker -v (check Docker is installed by running)